avijeet-trivedi/Connect6/README.md

 ## Overview
 Welcome to the Connect6 Solver project!
 This project is a amalgamation of Hardware-Software Co-design and Game Theory, presenting a novel solution for the classic Connect6 game.

+## Architecure
+### 1. Complete Software Game Solver
+The complete software Game Solver is crafted entirely in C++.
+The code incorporates self-play functionality, allowing the Game Solver to engage in strategic battles against itself.
+The program boasts support for various tree searching algorithms, including MinMax, AlphaBeta, AlphaBeta with [Memoization](https://en.wikipedia.org/wiki/Memoization), NegaMax, NegaMax with Memoization, and [NegaScout](https://www.chessprogramming.org/NegaScout).
+Users have the flexibility to fine-tune parameters such as node ordering, tree search depth, relevant board truncation, number of child nodes, and more.
+For additional details on configuration options, please refer to the documentation provided in [connect6_sw](connect6_sw) directory.

+### 2. Hardware Software Game Solver
+The Hardware-Software Co-design of the Game Solver is developed on the Xilinx ZedBoard SOC, leveraging Vivado HLx and the SDK tool.
+The solver algorithm is partitioned, with the board evaluator implemented on the FPGA and the tree search executed on the ARM Cortex-A9 processor.
+The board evaluater is taken to the hardware partition to leverage the scope of parallelism in evaluating the board, which will reduce the time for finding the best move.
+Furthermore, on time profiling it was found that this functiin take the maximum percentage time spent by the program.

+For communication between the hardware and software partitions, two protocols were used:
+1. AXI-Lite - A memory-mapped protocol used for communication between a master and a slave.
+2. AXI-Stream - A protocol designed for high-throughput, unidirectional streaming of data between a master and a slave.

+In our initial reference model, we employed the AXI Stream protocol to transfer the entire board to the FPGA for evaluation each time a leaf node was reached during the program execution.
+However, in our optimized communication model, we have streamlined the process.
+Now, we send the complete board to the FPGA when reaching a node one level above the leaf node, utilizing a combination of AXI Lite and AXI Stream protocols.
+This allows for a more efficient data transfer strategy.

+Upon reaching the leaf node, we transmit only the move using AXI Lite, as this protocol is more lightweight for transmitting move data with fewer bits.
+Leveraging the board already stored in the hardware, the FPGA then reconstructs the complete board using the received move.
+Subsequently, the evaluation is performed, and the threat counts are communicated back to the software using AXI Lite.
+This refined communication scheme has resulted in a significant reduction in communication overhead, leading to a notable improvement in the speed and efficiency of the game solver.

+The codesign code of the model that employes lite for transmitting the board one level above the leaf node is present in [connect6_lite](connect6_lite) directory and the one that employes stream for transmitting the board one level above the leaf node is present in [connect6_lite](connect6_stream) directory.

 ## Key Features

 ### 1. Novel Data Communication Technique